Bayonetta (character): Bayonetta series

-In Bayonetta 3, Bayonetta hears the call of a mysterious voice, pinpointing it to an ambush of homunculi.
-With Jeanne and Rodin's help, Bayonetta dispatches the army.
-At the Gates of Hell, they meet a young witch-in-training named Viola.
-She claims to come from an alternate universe, where its Bayonetta variant was killed by a mysterious and seemingly unbeatable enemy known as Singularity.
-Bayonetta, Jeanne and Viola travel to the island of Thule, which serves as a gate to the multiverse, to collect four Chaos Gears that can lead them to the Alphaverse, where Singularity lurks, while Jeanne goes to meet Sigurd, a doctor and scientist who has knowledge about the multiverse.
-Meanwhile, Viola pursues Luka, who has become a creature known as the Strider, in order to save him from his transformation's influence under his alternate variant, Dark Adam, also meeting another variant, Lukaon, the king of the faeries.
-After fighting her way past four alternate universes, meeting alternate versions of herself in the process, Bayonetta claims all four Chaos Gears and, with Jeanne and Sigurd, unlock the way into the Alphaverse.
-However, Sigurd reveals himself as a disguised Singularity, kills Jeanne, and traps Bayonetta and Viola in the Alphaverse, where Bayonetta fights Luka in his Strider form, freeing him from Dark Adam's influence with Lukaon's help, allowing Luka to become Arch-Adam, a guide for Arch-Eve.
-Bayonetta, identified as Arch-Eve Origin by Singularity, engages the entity in a final showdown.
-Although beginning to fall short against Singularity, Bayonetta makes a comeback with Jeanne, the alternate Bayonettas, and her past-game variants' spirits aiding her, defeating Singularity and restoring the multiverse.
-However, Bayonetta's Umbran Watch breaks, causing her to lose control of a summoned demon, knocking her soul from her body.
-Luka rescues Bayonetta as the two share a passionate kiss and are dragged together into Inferno.
-Afterwards, Viola defeats a spirit known as Dark Eve, who is revealed to be a remnant of the Bayonetta of the Alphaverse, awarding Viola her title as a final message from the Witch.
+In Bayonetta 3, Bayonetta hears the call of a mysterious voice, pinpointing it to an ambush of homunculi who she defeats with Jeanne and Rodin's help.
+At the Gates of Hell, they meet a young witch-in-training named Viola, who claims to come from an alternate universe whose version of Bayonetta was killed by a mysterious and seemingly unbeatable enemy known as Singularity.
+Bayonetta, Jeanne, and Viola travel to the island of Thule, which serves as a gate to the multiverse, to collect four Chaos Gears that can lead them to the Alphaverse, where Singularity lurks, while Jeanne goes to meet with Sigurd, a doctor and scientist who has knowledge about the multiverse.
+Meanwhile, Viola pursues Luka, who has become a creature known as the Strider, in order to save him from his transformation's influence under his alternate self, Dark Adam.
+After fighting her way past four alternate universes, meeting alternate versions of herself in the process, Bayonetta obtains all four Chaos Gears and, along with Jeanne and Sigurd, unlocks the way into the Alphaverse.
+However, Sigurd reveals himself as a disguised Singularity, kills Jeanne, and traps Bayonetta and Viola in the Alphaverse.
+There, Bayonetta fights Luka in his Strider form and frees him from Dark Adam's influence before defeating Singularity with the aid of the spirits of Jeanne, the alternate Bayonettas, and her past-game versions, restoring the multiverse.
+However, Bayonetta's Umbran Watch breaks, causing her to lose control of a summoned demon and knocking her soul from her body.
+Luka rescues Bayonetta as the two share a kiss and are dragged together into Inferno.
+Afterwards, Viola inherits the title of Bayonetta after defeating a spirit known as Dark Eve, who is revealed to be a remnant of the Bayonetta of the Alphaverse.